 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 3 to August 22, with an average daily incident shortwave energy per square meter above 7.5 kWh.
-The brightest day of the year is June 22, with an average of 8.7 kWh.
+The brightest month of the year in Bakersfield is June, with an average of 8.6 kWh.

 The darker period of the year lasts for 3.3 months, from November 5 to February 15, with an average daily incident shortwave energy per square meter below 3.9 kWh.
-The darkest day of the year is December 25, with an average of 2.7 kWh.
+The darkest month of the year in Bakersfield is December, with an average of 2.8 kWh.

 The topography within 2 miles of Bakersfield contains only modest variations in elevation, with a maximum elevation change of 108 feet and an average elevation above sea level of 405 feet.
 Within 10 miles contains only modest variations in elevation (981 feet).
 Within 50 miles contains very significant variations in elevation (8,806 feet).

 The area within 2 miles of Bakersfield is covered by artificial surfaces (87%) and shrubs (13%), within 10 miles by cropland (38%) and shrubs (22%), and within 50 miles by grassland (35%) and shrubs (30%).

 This report illustrates the typical weather in Bakersfield, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.